-The interrelationship of citizenship legislation and case law in the UK is influenced by relatively few formal constitutional rights in relation to nationality, 51 so one would expect that case law might be very influential.
-52 In reality, however, besides the unlimited power of Parliament to change laws, the most influential power lies with the executive to make rules and policies and thus to carry out a system with a large element of discretion that may amount to arbitrariness.
-Whilst the courts may then put a check on the intention of legislation or policy, if it is of any significance it will only invite legislative amendment to ensure that the original political intention is entrenched.
-53 The related areas of immigration and asylum were the scene of fierce battles between the Government and the judiciary especially around 2004, 54 but have lessened since then - largely, it is said, because of the higher courts' frustration at the quantity of cases.
+The interrelationship of citizenship legislation and case law in the UK is influenced by relatively few formal constitutional rights in relation to nationality,51 so one would expect that case law might be very influential.52 In reality, however, besides the unlimited power of Parliament to change laws, the most influential power lies with the executive to make rules and policies and thus to carry out a system with a large element of discretion that may amount to arbitrariness.
+Whilst the courts may then put a check on the intention of legislation or policy, if it is of any significance it will only invite legislative amendment to ensure that the original political intention is entrenched.53 The related areas of immigration and asylum were the scene of fierce battles between the Government and the judiciary especially around 2004,54 but have lessened since then - largely, it is said, because of the higher courts' frustration at the quantity of cases.

 There has however been some recent case law on the specific point of British nationality and citizenship, mostly obviously in the case of Hicks, which gave rise to sect.
 56 IAA 2006 (above).
 David Hicks, an Australian national interned by the US at Guantanamo, applied to register as a British citizen by descent - his mother was British, entitling him to do so - in order to obtain release along with the other British citizens.
-The Home Secretary refused to register him or, alternatively, proposed to withdraw his citizenship immediately thereafter, but was prevented from doing so by the Court of
+The Home Secretary refused to register him or, alternatively, proposed to withdraw his citizenship immediately thereafter, but was prevented from doing so by the Court of Appeal after careful consideration of the legislative provisions.
+Accordingly, Parliament passed primary legislation effectively giving the Home Secretary discretion in the deprivation of citizenship which cannot realistically be

 50 Sect.
 56 IAA 2006; this provision came into force immediately and is mirrored in sect.
 57, which allows for the deprivation of the right of abode for the same reason.
 The provision itself reflects the previous threshold for deportation - see Majid 2008 where the author suggests that the impetus for this provision was the bombing in public transport in London of July 2005.
 Again, this appears to reflect the fuzzy boundary between citizenship and residence rights in the UK.
+51 Though the UK's citizenship and naturalisation provisions largely conform to the European

-51 Though the UK's citizenship and naturalisation provisions largely conform to the European Convention on Nationality, it has not signed it.
+51Though the UK's citizenship and naturalisation provisions largely conform to the European Convention on Nationality, it has not signed it.